reinout/tools/shell/README.rst

 ------------------------------------------------------------------------

+Copied from somewhere, I don't know wherefrom anymore.
+What it does is convert from ``\r\n`` to just ``\n`` in case you've got files with windows line endings.

+TODO:

+- Clean up a bit, make it pep8-compliant.

+- Check that it works (as I had the impression it didn't work all the time).

 Source code::

     #!/usr/bin/env python

-    # Copied from somewhere, I don't know wherefrom anymore.
-    # What it does is convert from \r\n to just \n in case you've got files with
-    # windows lineendings.

-    # TODO: clean up a bit, make it pep8-compliant.
-Check that it works (as I had
-    # the impression it didn't work all the time).

     from string import split,join
     def dos2unix(data):